karlfreeman/middleman-deploy/README.md

 Deploys a [middleman](http://middlemanapp.com/) built site via **rsync**, **ftp**, **sftp**, or **git** (e.g. gh-pages on github).

-## Help!

-middleman-deploy needs a new maintainer.
-Please [create a GitHub issue](https://github.com/tvaughan/middleman-deploy/issues/new) if you're interested.
-Thanks!

 ## Installation

 Add this to the Gemfile of the repository of your middleman site: